Dart (programming language): Influences from other languages

 Dart belongs to the ALGOL language family.
 Its members include C, Java, C#, JavaScript, and others.

 The method cascade syntax was adopted from Smalltalk.
 This syntax provides a shortcut for invoking several methods one after another on the same object.

 Dart's mixins were influenced by Strongtalk and Ruby.

 Dart makes use of isolates as a concurrency and security unit when structuring applications.
 The Isolate concept builds upon the Actor model implemented in Erlang.

-In 2004, Gilad Bracha (who was a member of the Dart team) and David Ungar first proposed Mirror API for performing controlled and secure reflection in a paper.
+In a 2004 paper, Gilad Bracha (who was a member of the Dart team) and David Ungar first proposed Mirror API for performing controlled and secure reflection.
 The concept was first implemented in Self.